VAIJ-TEJAS/Articles/Flask Framework/draft1.md

 # Working with Databases
-Here, we will take a look at using Flask-SQLAlchemy in a bit more detail.
+Here, we will learn to use Flask-SQLAlchemy in a bit more detail.
 As mentioned earlier, this library provides an easy way to interact with SQLite databases and perform CRUD operations on them.

 When paired up with **Flask-Migrate**, you can handle database migration using Alembic and update the structure of your SQLAlchemy database when needed.
 You can install it using the command:

 	pip install Flask-Migrate
 - Initialize a migrations directory by running:

 		flask db init